csc-training/geocomputing_course/materials/htc.md

    - Also, if you process lots of data, make sure you [use the disk efficiently](https://docs.csc.fi/support/tutorials/ml-data/#using-the-shared-file-system-efficiently)
 - Does your code run on AMD GPUs?
 [LUMI](https://docs.lumi-supercomputer.eu/hardware/compute/lumig/) has a massive GPU capacity!

-# Tricks of the trade 1/4
+# Tricks of the trade

 - Although it is reasonable to try to achieve best performance by using the fastest computers available, it is not the only important issue
 - Different codes may give very different performance for a given use case
     - Compare the options you have in [CSC's software selection](https://docs.csc.fi/apps/)
 - Before launching massive simulations, look for the most efficient algorithms to get the job done

-# Tricks of the trade 2/4

 - Well-known boosters are:
     - Enhanced sampling methods _vs._ brute force molecular dynamics
     - Machine learning methods